 I’ve been busy writing books for almost a year.
-(One is the Agile Practice Guide, the other is Create Your Successful Agile Project.)
+(One is the Agile Practice Guide, and the other is Create Your Successful Agile Project.)
 I wanted to finish my book.
-I got stuck a few weeks ago.
-I knew I wanted to address certain areas and I was tired.
-I didn’t want to sit down to write.
+But, I got stuck a few weeks ago.
+I was not sure how to address certain areas and I was tired.
+Worse, I was so tired I didn’t want to sit down to write.

-My “well” was too low.
-I didn’t have any new ideas.
+My “well” was too low, so I didn’t have any new ideas.
 I needed to read more, to have a different perspective.
-I took a few hours off, took a walk and a nap, and read other books: mystery and romance.
-I refreshed myself, refilled my well of energy and ideas.
+That’s when I took a few hours off, to walk, nap, and read other books: mystery and romance.
+I refreshed myself and refilled my well of energy and ideas.

 Writers aren’t the only ones who need to refresh.
 Everyone does.

 Vacations are a great way to refresh your brain.
-You go someplace different.
-You meet different people, eat different food, maybe even try different activities.
+Being someplace different allows us to meet different people, eat different food, and maybe even try different activities.
 Even if you have a stay-cation, you can do something different.

 Teams can refresh their collective ideas by taking time each week to learn something.
 I happen to like reading books together.
 (I know, what a surprise.)
 Some other ideas: lunch-and-learns, creating Communities of Practice, presentations or question-and-answer from others across the organization.